Navigating the complexities of the ERTC program can be a daunting task for business owners....

 - Drive defensively by always knowing your surroundings and watching for the unexpected.

 - Never go underneath forks or their loads.
 Forklift fatalities are very common.

 - Never show off or use the device for anything other than your specified tasks.

 - Never offer anyone a ride or permit anybody who is not certified to operate the forklift.

-- Each day, check that the truck is prepared for the day's work and perform any essential maintenance prior to operating.
+- Each day, check that the truck is prepared for the day's work and perform any essential maintenance before operating.
 Make sure you have a forklift operator safety checklist.

 - Report any breakdown or bad performance to your supervisor immediately.

-To guarantee your safety and the security of everybody in our workplace, it is essential that all forklift drivers operate their machinery properly and with security in mind.
+To guarantee your safety and the security of everybody in our workplace, all forklift drivers must operate their machinery properly and with security in mind.

 Want more great advice for your business?
 Learn about our IIPP (Injury Illness Prevention Program) Development today!
 Click on the link to visit our Risk Management page

 Call 909.466.7876 to speak with one of our trained Risk Management professionals.